LTangData/DOHT/README.md

 # Run Locally

-With this approach, users will be able to establish connection to their local databases.
+With this approach, users will be able to establish connection to their local databases using `localhost` as host.

 To run this project on your local machine, follow these steps: